Course Details

 For more information on all aspects of the programme, including blended learning, please see https://www.irishworldacademy.ie/programmes/postgraduate/ma-music-therapy/

 A high level of music skills in performance.
 A degree qualification (Level 8 - National Qualifications Authority of Ireland) or equivalent in any of the following; music, psychology, health sciences, medicine, education or related discipline.
 Ability to play guitar and piano, and sing competently.
 Ability to improvise on primary instrument.
 Relevant Work Experience (paid or voluntary) of working with vulnerable populations in health or social care settings.
 A willingness to engage with the personal development opportunities in the course through attending the self-funded psychotherapy component.
-An interview/audition will be offered to short-listed candidates who will be required to perform pieces on their first instrument and sing at least one song accompanying themselves on piano and guitar.
+An online interview/audition will be offered to short-listed candidates who will be required to perform pieces on their first instrument and sing at least one song accompanying themselves on piano and guitar.
 It is not possible to enter the course without successfully completing the audition process.

 Garda clearance is also required for this programme.